Pirates vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- Over the past 10 games, bookmakers have not installed the Pirates as the favorite once.

-- In their last 10 games with a total, the Pirates and their opponents have combined to hit the over six times.
+- In their previous 10 matchups with a total posted by sportsbooks, the Pirates and their opponents are 5-5-0 when it comes to hitting the over.

-- In their last game with a spread, the Pirates failed to cover.
+- The Pirates have not covered the spread in any of their previous 10 contests (one of those games had a runline).

 Pirates Betting Records & Stats